Understanding mental health

 Learn what mental health is (and isn’t), to reap the benefits in your business.

-Mental ill-health can affect anyone – including those in small business.
+Mental health concerns can affect anyone – including those in small business.

 Reaching out to a business owner can make a big difference.

-How to navigate the role of support person for a business owner who is experiencing mental ill-health.
+How to navigate the role of support person for a business owner who is experiencing mental health concerns.

 If you’re concerned about an employee’s wellbeing, it’s important to talk to them.
 Find out how to have these conversations in your business.